bsumardy/network-lab/README.md

-#  Network Automation Lab — CI/CD + Automation Setup
+#  Network Automation Lab — CI/CD + Automation Setup -- under construction

 This repository is part of an evolving network automation project using **Ansible**, **Containerlab**, and **GitHub Actions**.
 The current focus is implementing a robust CI/CD pipeline to validate and deploy network configurations in a simulated lab environment.